-Dietetic Internship information is found at humansciences.okstate.edu/di.
+$\label{lem:condition} \mbox{Dietetic Internship information is found at $humansciences.okstate.edu/di.}$

-The Department of Nutritional Sciences offers graduate study leading to a Master of Science degree in nutritional sciences and a Doctor of Philosophy degree in Human Sciences with an option in nutritional sciences.
+The Department of Nutritional Sciences offers graduate study leading to a Master of Science degree in nutritional sciences and a Doctor of Philosophy degree in nutritional sciences.
 Graduate study in NSCI emphasizes the conduct and application of research to the field of human nutrition.
 Graduate students work with an adviser and advisory committee to develop flexible, yet rigorous programs of study and research that meet the degree requirements and each student's professional goals within an area of specialization in the field.